 - Memorial Hermann-TMC

 - Harris Center for Mental Health and IDD (Community Psychiatry)

 We have research expertise in autism and other developmental disabilities, mood disorders, disruptive behavior disorders and substance use.
 Our didactics include problem-based learning, a technique based on adult learning principles to better prepare graduates for lifelong learning.
 We strive to create a supportive, nurturing educational environment, and place a high value on camaraderie among fellows and faculty.

-The McGovern Medical School at The University of Texas Health Science Center at Houston is located in the world’s largest medical center and the fourth largest city in the nation.
+McGovern Medical School at the University of Texas Health Science Center at Houston (UTHealth) is located in the world’s largest medical center and the fourth largest city in the nation.
 Houston is a culturally diverse city, offering a unique opportunity to learn about children and families from a wide variety of backgrounds, gaining an appreciation for cultural influences on development.
 Houston’s incredible diversity is reflected in our program’s multicultural patients, fellows and faculty members.

 Message from the Director

 Welcome!
 Here in the Department of Psychiatry and Behavioral Sciences, McGovern Medical School, we place high value on creating strong working relationships among faculty, staff and fellows.
 We believe that together we can better help children and families develop their full potential.
 Our fellowship training program is also designed with this in mind.
 Our success is shown in the number of graduates who joined as faculty members, with at least four of us having been with the department for more than 20 years!